mongodb-partners/maap-temporal-qs/MAAP-Temporal/event-logger/README.md

 ## 1. Overview

-The Event-Logger is a high-performance, asynchronous logging service designed to capture and store event logs for MAAP (Multi-Mission Algorithm and Analysis Platform) applications.
+The Event-Logger is a high-performance, asynchronous logging service designed to capture and store event logs for applications.
 It provides a robust solution for centralized logging with features such as buffered writes, MongoDB persistence, and local file backups.

 Key features include:
 - Asynchronous log processing